stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 - **Capability = Software + Infrastructure**
 Capability is what the engineers can actually build and run.

 Every decision within a SaaS product’s lifecycle must keep Demand and Capability in balance.

-That’s why truly optimal decisions are inherently hard.
+That’s inherently hard — and in most SaaS companies, no one is explicitly accountable for that balance.

 ---